 Last but not least, comes into play the diet that plays a key role in knowing how long a cat lives.

 Obviously they drink and eat what they find on the street, including small rodents like mice or food from garbage.
 In most cases they suffer from malnutrition and can suffer multiple diseases and infections due to what they eat.
 Currently scientists are still conducting studies to better understand and know how much cats live, both males and females.

 Factors Of How long do cats live?

-Dangers are the order of the day, whether the animal goes out or stays inside all day.
-Among the factors that can influence the longevity of your cat are:
+Dangers are the order of the day whether the animal goes out or stays inside all day.
+Among the factors of How long do cats live you can influence the longevity of your cat are: